Home » Psyllium Husk – What is it all about? 4 Amazing Psyllium Husk Health Benefits

 3. Blood Sugar Regulation

 Psyllium husk may help regulate blood sugar levels.
-It is believed to be because the high fiber level which slows down the absorption of sugar.
+It is believed to be because of the high fiber level which slows down the absorption of sugar.

 A supplementation regimen of 10.5-15 grams of psyllium Husk fiber daily for 6-8 weeks has been proven to dramatically lower blood sugar levels in those suffering from diabetics.